symfony/symfony-docs/guides/en/Twig.markdown

 Usage
 -----

-Using Twig instead of PHP for your templates is really easy.
-When you want to render a Twig template, just add the `:twig` suffix at the end of the template name.
-The controller below renders the `index.twig` template:
+To render a Twig template instead of a PHP one, add the `:twig` suffix at the end of the template name.
+The controller below renders the `index.twig`
+template:

     [php]
     public function indexAction($name)